treeverse/lakeFS/design/open/commit-metadata/airflow.md

 We always need the normalized data pointer, it is the only real identifier of the run.[^1] The lakeFS UI can offer the best integration when lakeFS is the source of truth.
 Initially we shall allow users to select what metadata to copy.
 The default will be _all_.
+For velocity we will avoid adding any metadata that is in any way difficult to produce in the lakeFS Airflow commit operator.
 We may revisit this decision after feedback from users.

 [^1]: Naively the run ID would be sufficient.
 But that imposes an
     assumption of a single Airflow instance.